rsk22/Arduino-TouchScreen-Strings/README.md

 We become better programmers by always looking for ways to improve our code.
 Thus, I will always look for ways to improve this code.
 If you have any suggestions for improvement or would like to make improvements yourself, please let me know.

+Current planned upgrades are:
+1. Add rotation methods to Polygon class.
+2. Update move methods so that the movement appears more smoother.
+3. Add ellipse class.
+4. Add fill methods to all geometric classes (Polygon, Triangle, etc.).